 Here are a few stats to pay attention to:

-- Instagram now has 300 million daily users and is growing rapidly – and 300 million+ accounts use Instagram Stories every day.
+- Instagram now has 1 billion monthly users and growing. and 300 million+ accounts use Instagram Stories every day.

-- Posts with location get 79% more engagement on Instagram.
+- Instagram Posts with location get 79% more engagement on Instagram.

 - Over 70% of Instagram Stories are watched with the sound on (which is vastly different to Facebook where most video is viewed with the sound switched off).

-- 75% of Instagram users take action after visiting a post.
+- 75% of Instagram users take action after visiting Instagram Posts.

 - Instagram users are 70% more likely to make mobile purchases.